numenorlabs/Appa/Readme.md

 ## Bundler

-Bundle is best installed in the global gemset.
+Bundler is best installed in the global gemset.

     $ rvm gemset use global
     $ gem install bundler